Sinharaja Forest Reserve

 The rainforest reserve situated bordering the Hiyare reservoir and situated about 18 km from Galle.
-However this is a well kept secrets in southern sri lanka and rarely reflected in Sri Lanka tour packages.
+However, this is a well-kept secret in southern sri Lanka and rarely reflected in Sri Lanka tour packages.

 Hiyare reserve is one of the most beautiful rainforests on the island and it is a part of Kottawa Khombala forest reserve.
 There is a well-developed road network to the forest and it is just half an hour drive from the nearest city Galle.
 Hiyare means hundreds of streams as and it could be the best name for the reserve, which accommodated a large number of beautiful streams.
 Hiyare water resources are the home for more than 30 species of freshwater fish species in the country and most of them are endemic to the island.

 The largest pink quartz mountain in Asia, which is several million years old, is a natural wonder of the country.
 Namaluyana holds a very important place among the historical sites in the country.
 According to the historical evidence the mountain was used, when Taj Mahal was built in India.